Silver-999/Policy/README.md

 ## Features

-- English translations and study notes
+- English translations and study notes for the five compulsory political theory courses
 - Clean and structured content for review
-- Editable LaTeX sources
+- Editable LaTeX source files
 - PDF versions for quick reading
 - Suitable for course review, self-study, and open reference

 ## Suggested Use Cases

-- Reviewing key concepts before exams
+- Reviewing key concepts before examinations
 - Building bilingual study materials
 - Editing and improving LaTeX-based notes
 - Using the files as a reference for political theory terminology in English